 - In order to process your transactions, we may store your personal information on our servers and those servers may reside outside the country where you live.
 Wiley has servers and major office locations in several countries, including the United States, the United Kingdom, Germany, Singapore, Brazil, India and Australia.
 Wiley also has service providers located in India and the Philippines amongst other countries.
 Such processing may include, among other things, the fulfillment of your order, the processing of your payment details and the provision of support services.

 - In order to satisfy global reporting requirements, Wiley may be required to provide your personal information to Wiley affiliates in other countries.

 You should be aware that identifiable personal information--such as your name or e-mail address--that you voluntarily disclose and that is accessible to other users (e.g. on bulletin boards or in chat areas) could be collected and disclosed by others.
 Wiley cannot take any responsibility for such collection and disclosure.

-You have the right to ask us not to process your personal data for marketing purposes.
-We will inform you (before collecting your data) and shall seek your consent to use your data for such marketing purposes or to disclose your information to any third party for such marketing purposes.
-You can exercise your right to prevent such processing by checking certain boxes on the consent forms we use when collecting your personal data.
-If at any point you wish to access your personal information to (1) change your preferences, (2) review the accuracy, or (3) correct, supplement or modify your information, you may do so here for electronic communications for emails or by sending an email to firstname.lastname@example.org.
-You may do the same here for postal mail or by sending an email to email@example.com.
+Where applicable under your local laws, we will not use your personal information for marketing purposes, nor disclose your information to any third parties, unless we have your prior consent, which we will seek before collecting your personal information.
+You can exercise your right to prevent such processing by checking certain boxes on the consent forms we use when collecting your personal information.
+If at any point you wish to review or change your preferences you can use the “opt-out” or unsubscribe mechanism or other means provided within the communications that you receive from us or by sending an email to email@example.com.
 Note that you may still receive transactional communications from Wiley.
 Some territories have national laws requiring a local Data Protection Officer (for example Singapore and Germany).
 Please click here for the relevant contact details.